rust-ml/book/src/3_kmeans.md

 {{#include ../examples/kmeans.rs:create_squares}}
 ```

-Now that we have our data, we'll convert it into the form that linfa uses for training and predicting model, the `Dataset` type.
+Now that we have our data, we'll convert it into the form that Linfa uses for training and predicting model, the `Dataset` type.

 In order to actually build the KMeans algorithm, there are two additional things that we'll need: the number of clusters we're expecting, and a random number generator (RNG).
 While it is possible to manually define the starting location of each centroid, we often use KMeans in situations where we don't know much about the data ahead of time, so randomly creating them can work just as well.
 This represents one of the trade-offs of using KMeans; it will always converge towards a minima, it's just not guaranteed that is will be a *global* minima.